mthl/guix-artwork/website/posts/reproducibility-with-guix.md

     commit: 769b96b62e8c09b078f73adc09fb860505920f8f
 ```

-The critical information here is the unpleasantly looking string of
+The critical information here is the unpleasant looking string of
 hexadecimal digits after \"commit\".
 This is all it takes to uniquely
 identify a version of Guix.
 And to re-use it in the future, all you need
 is Guix\' time machine: